Eligibility and Selection Criteria

 - Provide one letter of recommendation written by a teacher, principal, vice principal or guidance counselor to support your application;

-- Submit an application online from September 15th to November 3rd.
+- Submit an application online before the deadline.

-Essay Question: What experiences, achievements and activities have you been involved in - at school or in your community - that make you an ideal candidate for this program?
+- What experiences, achievements and activities have you been involved in at school or in your community that make you an ideal candidate for this program?

 - An interest in current affairs, provincial issues and government